Emergency Medical Technician Program

 - 18 years of age by the start of the course

-- Copy of high school transcript and/or higher education transcript (if applicable, for credit transfer review)
+- Copy of high school transcript, GED or HiSET, and/or higher education transcript (if applicable, for transfer credit review)

 These programs are anticipated for 2023.
-The webpage will be updated at more details become available.
+The webpage will be updated as more details become available.

 Please indicate your interest in future enrollment using the form below or reach out with any questions to email@example.com.